dbt-labs/docs.getdbt.com/website/docs/guides/best-practices/environment-setup/1-env-guide-overview.md

   - **Development** — the environment settings in which you work in the IDE on a development branch.
   - **Deployment** — the environment settings in which a dbt Cloud job runs.

 In this guide, we’re going to focus on **deployment environments**, which determine how your project is executed when a **dbt Cloud job executes**.
 When using both approaches, make sure to designate one environment as "Production."
 This will allow you to use features such as dbt Explorer and cross-project references.
+Refer to [Set product environment](/docs/deploy/deploy-environments#set-as-production-environment-beta) for details.

 Depending on your git workflow and testing strategy, you'll be choosing between one deployment environment or many deployment environments.
 We provide a high-level overview of how these two deployment strategies work here, but use each section of this guide to get a deep-dive into how these setups differ.